 QA procedures used to maximise the representivity of sub-samples include the use of a cone splitter on the RC rig and cutting DD core perpendicular to the regional foliation.
-QC procedures to assess the representivity of sub-sampling include field replicates, standards, and blanks at a frequency of ~5% and particles.
+QC procedures to assess the representivity of sub-sampling include field replicates, standards, and blanks at a frequency of ~5% and also cross-lab assay checks at an umpire laboratory.